cstefanache/templlmos/debug/output_output-window_0.md

- use browser fetch for API requests crate a root container div element having the class `output-wrapper` and id `output-wrapper` create and append to root container a pre element having the class `output` and id `output` create an internal function that fetches the content from 'http://localhost:8080/output' and sets the innerHTML of the output div to the fetched content calls http://localhost:8080/ping and if the response is 200 then set an interval to call the internal function every 1000ms
+ use browser fetch for API requests crate a root container div element having the class `output-wrapper` and id `output-wrapper` create and append to root container a pre element having the class `output` and id `output` store empty string in a variable `content` create an internal function fetches the content from 'http://localhost:8080/output' if the data differes from the content: sets the innerHTML of the pre element to the fetched content and  scroll output to bottom calls http://localhost:8080/ping and if the response is 200 then set an interval to call the internal function every 1000ms
 ### Response:
 </pre>